rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ### Loading Messages

-The LoadingMessage component displays a typing indicator for messages that are still processing, adding an artificial delay to create a more natural conversation flow.
+The `LoadingMessage` component shows a typing indicator for messages still being processed, introducing an intentional delay to simulate a smoother flow of conversation.
+Additionally, it allows for the use of a custom icon through the `icon` property.

 ```js file="./VirtualAssistantLoadingMessage.tsx"